AdoshiMatamoto/adrianmatei.com/_booknotes/the-subtle-work-of-not-giving-a-f*k.md

 Like physical pain, our psychological pain is an indication of something out of equilibrium, some limitation that has been exceeded.

-“Don’t hope for a life without problems,” the panda said.
+<span class="highlight-yellow">“Don’t hope for a life without problems,” the panda said.
 “There’s no such thing.
-Instead, hope for a life full of good problems.”
+Instead, hope for a life full of good problems.”</span>

 Problems never stop; they merely get exchanged and/or upgraded.